Thai assembly begins impeachment hearing against former PM Yingluck

 Thailand is under martial law and public gatherings are banned.

-The case concerns Yingluck's role in a rice subsidy programme which critics denounced as a wasteful handout to the Shinawatras' supporters and which incurred billions of dollars in losses.
+The case concerns Yingluck's role in a rice subsidy program which critics denounced as a wasteful handout to the Shinawatras' supporters and which incurred billions of dollars in losses.

 A day after she was ordered to step down in May, the National Anti-Corruption Commission indicted her for dereliction of duty in relation to the rice scheme.